nuac-admin/nuac-release-four/_waters/hallwalk.md

           <div class="col-sm-12 col-md-12">

             <h3>Tom's Lake</h3>
-            <p>Tom’s lake is only available to NUAC members for Pike Fishing and only when fishery rules allow (see below).
-This lake is the largest of the three on the complex at approx. 9 acres.
-A mature gravel pit containing many interesting features with islands, reed beds, gravel bars and lilies.</p>
+            <p>NUAC members have access to Tom’s Lake for Pike Fishing from {{ page.pike-dates }}.</p>
-            <p>It boasts great winter pike weighing in at well over 20lb.</p>
+            <p>This lake is the largest of the three on the complex at approx. 9 acres.
+A mature gravel pit containing many interesting features with islands, reed beds, gravel bars and lilies.
+It boasts great winter pike fishing with specimens weighing in at well over 20lb.</p>

           </div> <!-- END OF col  -->
         </div> <!-- END OF row  -->